 What Constitutes a Historic Building?

 Individual buildings or sites that have been determined to have a historical significance or unique architectural or cultural heritage are called historic resources, and historic districts are areas that contain a major concentration of historic resources.
-In New Orleans, there are more than 14,000 historic resources deemed worthy of preservation by the National Register of Historic Places.
-Designation as a historic landmark means that all exterior work on buildings and properties requires approval of the Historic District Landmarks Commission.
+In the city of New Orleans, there are more than 14,000 historic resources deemed worthy of preservation by the National Register of Historic Places.
+Designation as a historic landmark means that all exterior work on buildings and properties requires the approval of the Historic District Landmarks Commission.
 In New Orleans, designating buildings and neighborhoods as historic has helped increase neighborhood stability and property values, preserve the physical history of the area, foster a sense of community pride, and boost tourism in historic districts.

 Submitting a Certificate of Appropriateness

 Before beginning historic renovation work, homeowners must submit a Certificate of Appropriateness to the HDLC.
 First, they will reach out to the HDLC to determine the historic rating for their property, then they will use this information to consult the guidelines (available at www.nola.gov/hdlc/) pertaining to the type of work they have planned, selecting the design options and materials that have been deemed appropriate for the architectural and historical characteristics of their property.
 Next, the homeowner and contractor will submit an application to the HDLC before obtaining approval to begin construction on their historic renovation project.
 Homeowners who fail to receive the Certificate of Appropriateness before beginning construction will receive a Stop Work Order violation until the certificate is obtained.